Better Gummy Texture

 Gummy supplements live or die on texture.
 Before anyone thinks about flavor, they notice whether the gummy feels premium in the hand, releases cleanly from the bottle, and delivers a consistent chew instead of something sticky, rubbery, or oddly brittle.

-Most conversations about improving gummy texture stay focused on the headline choice-gelatin vs. pectin, cook temperature, or “firm vs. soft.”
-Those factors matter, but they don’t explain why a gummy can feel perfect on the production floor and disappointing a month later.
+Most discussions about improving gummy texture zero in on the big decision—gelatin vs. pectin, cooking temperature, or "firm vs. soft."
+Those matter, but they don't explain why a gummy can feel perfect on the production line and disappointing a month later.

-The manufacturing reality is simple: a gummy is a water-management system.
-If you want reliable texture across shelf life, you have to control not just how much water is in the gummy, but how that water behaves.
+Here's the simple reality: a gummy is a water-management system.
+To get reliable texture across shelf life, you need to control not just how much water is in there, but how that water behaves.

 Many teams track moisture %.
 That's useful, but it's not the best predictor of long-term texture.
 Two gummies can share the same moisture content and still behave completely differently because the water is bound differently inside the matrix.